Skip to main content

 4. Commutative Applications: Avalanche offers another blockchain called the Exchange Chain (X-Chain) that is more suitable for commutative applications, where the order of operations doesn't matter as much.
 The C-Chain is recommended for applications that need strict total ordering that stay constant.

-NOTE: Avalanche addresses are case-sensitive, which means you need to be careful with the letter casing when using addresses to ensure transactions and interactions are correctly processed:
+NOTE: Avalanche addresses are case-sensitive, which means you need to be careful with the letter casing when using addresses to ensure transactions and interactions are correctly processed.

 For any additional questions, please view our other knowledge base articles or contact a support team member via the chat button.
 Examples are for illustrative purposes only.